 Investment.

-(a) The assets of an account shall be invested and held as required by this subdivision
+(a) The assets of an account shall be invested and held as required by this subdivision.

+(b) PERA must certify all money in the accounts for which it is account administrator to the State Board of Investment for investment under section 11A.14, subject to the policies and procedures established by the State Board of Investment.
+Investment earnings must be credited to the account of the individual qualifying government.

-(c) For accounts invested by the State Board of Investment, the investment restrictions shall be the same as those generally applicable to the State Board of Investment
+(c) For accounts invested by the State Board of Investment, the investment restrictions shall be the same as those generally applicable to the State Board of Investment.

-(d) A qualifying government may provide investment direction to PERA, subject to the policies and procedures established by the State Board of Investment
+(d) A qualifying government may provide investment direction to PERA, subject to the policies and procedures established by the State Board of Investment.

 Subd.
 9.